Thursday 23rd September, 7-8pm

 The focus of this ‘Getting Started’ seminar will be introducing EcoChurch to those who are new to it, or perhaps who have registered but aren’t sure what to do next.
-The seminar is designed for churches in the Stepney Area of the Diocese of London but all are welcome from across the Diocese and beyond!

 We’re delighted and honoured that Helen Stephens from A Rocha will be leading this event so she will able to answer any questions you may have and signpost you to the resources you need.